andrithstef/Oversight_site/README.md

 Make sure In Project Settings > under project > Select SDK's.

-MAKE SURE TO USE THE pieChartnStuff BRANCH!
+MAKE SURE TO USE THE networkForApp BRANCH